pablovazquezg/expense-manager/README.md

 As a point of reference, I've been using this for my own purposes with data from around 10+ different US institutions, and the average call has required around 1300 tokens.
 This includes both the prompt and the completion required to process 10 transactions, since we send 10 descriptions to the LLM in each call.

-**TLDR:** The approximate cost of processing a month of transactions is 6 to 13 cents (assuming 250 - 500 transactions per month; see table below for details)
+This means that in theory, the cost of processing a month of transactions will be around 6 to 13 cents (assuming 250 - 500 transactions per month; see table below for details).
+In practice the cost should be lower, since `expense-manager` will not invoke the LLM if it has seen a similar transaction before (go back to the [Process outline section](#process-outline) for details)

 > NOTE: These estimates are based on the pricing of the `gpt-3.5-turbo` model as of July 1st 2023 ($0.002 / 1K tokens)